arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3: Pay the Required Fees and Collect the Record of Interest

 The PACER computer terminals available at the Arkansas Bankruptcy Courthouses may be accessed free of charge.
 However, if copies are also requested, users are then required to pay nominal fees for printing the required documents.
 Using the printer at the terminal costs 10 cents per page.
 Note that documents printed from the terminal are uncertified and may be used for informational purposes only.
 Certified copies may be obtained from the clerk’s office at $11 per document.
 Uncertified copies are available for 50 cents per page at this office.
 Acceptable payment methods include money orders and cashier’s checks payable to the U.S. Bankruptcy Court.
-Requesters can contact the clerks at the addresses above to determine other available payment methods.
+Requesters may also contact the clerks at the addresses above to determine other available payment methods.

 How to Get Arkansas Bankruptcy Records by Mail

 Requesters are required to send a written request along with a self-addressed stamped envelope and adequate fees to the addresses outlined above.
-Typically, mail-in requesters must pay a $31 search fee before their record requests are processed by the Arkansas Bankruptcy Court clerk’s office.
+Typically, mail-in requesters pay a $31 search fee before their record requests are processed by the Arkansas Bankruptcy Court clerk’s office.
 The same copy and certification fees apply for both in-person and mail-in requesters.
 That is, mail-in requesters are expected to pay 50 cents per page copied and $11 for each certified bankruptcy court document.
 Acceptable payment methods include cashier’s check and money order made out to the U.S. Bankruptcy Court.
 As a general rule of thumb, cash payments are not accepted.
 It is recommended to contact the clerk beforehand to get additional information about the mail request process and applicable local guidelines.

 How to Get Arkansas Bankruptcy Court Records Online